shara170/de-zoomcamp-project-weather_data_analysis/README.md

 There are three types of airline dataset used in this project which are taken from Kaggle (For the simplicity of this project, I am using static dataset)
 Dataset in Kaggle can be found [here](https://www.kaggle.com/datasets/arbazmohammad/world-airports-and-airlines-datasets)

-  - Airlines data: This dataset was present with the name "Final_airlines" in Kaggle and I placed this data in the "data" folder of my repo. xThis dataset contains the information about the airlines such as:
+  - Airlines data: This dataset was present with the name "Final_airlines" in Kaggle and I placed this data in the "data" folder of my repo.
+This dataset contains the information about the airlines such as:
       - airline_name: Name of the airline such as United Airlines, 	Air Midwest, etc
       - iata_code: 2-letter airline code such as UA, ZV, etc
       - icao_code: 3-letter airline code such as LAB, AMW etc
       - country: Country or territory where airline is incorporated
       - active: "Y" if the airline is or has until recently been operational, "N" if it is defunct
-  b.
-Routes data: This dataset was present with the name "routes.dat" in Kaggle and is placed in the "data" folder of this repo
-    - This dataset contains the information about the routes of the airlines such as:
+  - Routes data: This dataset was present with the name "routes.dat" in Kaggle and is placed in the "data" folder of this repo.
+This dataset contains the information about the routes of the airlines such as:
       - iata_code: 2-letter code of the airline
       - airline_id: Airline Unique OpenFlights identifier for airline
       - source airport: 3-letter (IATA) or 4-letter (ICAO) code of the source airport